whiwih/whiwih.github.io/_pages/publications.md

 author_profile: true
 ---

-The data and codes which are not publicly releaased might be available upon request
+The data and codes which are not publicly released might be available upon request
 ------

 In Prepration